PandaDev0069/TUIZ/docs/Bug_Tracker.md

 # Issues Log: Quiz App

 8. ✅ Order index conflicts causing duplicate constraint violations
-9. ❌ Answer images not uploading - authentication issues in API
+9. ✅ Answer images not uploading - authentication issues in API
-10. ❌ Question images not uploading - authentication issues in API
+10. ✅ Question images not uploading - authentication issues in API
 11. Question type not being saved properly - backend receiving incorrect data
 12. Intermediate save not working for answers
 13. Explanation Image is not being deleted when the whole question set gets deleted.
 14. Explanation description not allowing spaces
 15. Fix big and bulky additional options re-oredring up and down buttons
 16. ✅ Bulk saving of questions is not working, needs to save each questions individually - FIXED with bulk update API
-17. ✅ Order index constraint violations when using up/down arrow reordering buttons Issues
+17. ✅ Order index constraint violations when using up/down arrow reordering buttons - FIXED
+18. ✅ Bulk save 403 Forbidden error when using 一時保存 (temporary save) button - FIXED

 ### Example issues
 - [Date] Issue: JWT verification failed